 See How You Feel Once You Start

 In some cases, it might be hard to decide whether to take the day off or simply do a lighter workout.
 A general rule of thumb is to listen to your body if you don’t feel well.
-Missing one or a few workouts because you’re sick won’t make or break your progress longer term.
+Missing one or a few workouts because you’re sick won’t make or break your progress long term.
 Sometimes we get so obsessed with trying to reach a goal that we throw common sense aside.
 It takes a few weeks to lose significant gains in aerobic capacity and even longer to lose strength and hypertrophy gains.
 Remember, the cardinal rule when you’re sick is to get more rest.
 It’s okay to take a break and get back into the swing of things when you feel better.
 So, when in doubt, skip or go light.

 Can Exercise Reduce the Risk of Respiratory Infections?